derrickmaples/active-directory/README.md

 <p>
-Open Powershell and ping the IP Address of the Domain Controller from the Virtual Machine of the CLient.
+Open Powershell and ping the IP Address of the Domain Controller from the Virtual Machine of the Client.
 This ensures the machines are connected.
 </p>
 <br />